alltrust/Portfolio/projects/yelp-campground-project.md

   ]
 ---

-This Yelp-like campground app uses the [MapBox SDK](https://www.npmjs.com/package/@mapbox/mapbox-sdk) for users to locate, create, review and update campgrounds in their respective areas.
+This Yelp-like campground app uses the [MapBox SDK](https://www.npmjs.com/package/@mapbox/mapbox-sdk) for users to locate, create, review and update campgrounds in their respective geographical areas.

 This application follows an MVC (Model-View-Controller) software architect pattern.

 ### Something about MVC

 The model represents the data and logic of how it will be handled, validated and interacts with a database.

 The Views, in this case, are HTML templates using [ejs](https://ejs.co/) as a templating engine.

 The controller is the intermediary between user interaction in the views, modifies the data from the models, and returns the data according to the operations- you can think about the controller like the person who delivers your pizza.

 You specified how you want your pizza and made a request to order the pizza.
 The person delivering coordinates the process to take your pizza request (can ensure you toppings are available...), make your pizza, and deliver it to you!

 ### Getting Started